cvdlab-alumni/435871/final_project/Readme.md

 ___________________

-###Project file organization
+###Project file and folders organization
+* **images**: some cool images of the project
+* **libs**: javascript libraries used
+* **obj**: OBJ models
+* **objmtl**: OBJ models with a MTL
+* **scripts**:
    * PLC.js: includes all the features of the Pointer Lock Controls (first person camera)
    * functions.js: most important parametric functions called from other files
    * init.js: initialization of the most common variables and parameters
    * lights.js: lights switch button models and light effect
    * lensflare.js: lensflare effect functions
    * particles.js: particles for shower effect animation
    * skybox.js: skybox effect functions
    * roof.js: roof model and animation
    * vinyl_player.js: vinyl player model and animation
    * video_sounds.js: tv video effect and all sound effects (doors, windows, etc)
    * furniture.js: all furniture objects are loaded here
    * floor_walls.js: floors and walls models
    * doors.js: doors models and animation
    * windows.js: windows models and animation
    * elevator.js: elevator model and animation
    * dingdong.js: door bell model and animation including apartment owner surname
    * bathroom_kitchen_tiles.js: only bathroom and kitchen wall tiles
    * theGUi.js: interactive GUI where some parameters can be changed
+* **sounds**: sounds used for animations
+* **textures**: textures used for models
+* **videos**: video used for TV animation
+* Readme.md: this file
+* **index.html**: main file to run the project